Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 - Rate_info['close'] provides the closing price of each day.

-- Investing.com also provides historical gold price data with indicators for technical analysis.
+- Investing.com also provides historical gold price data, along with technical analysis indicators.

 - A simple, readable chart is plotted on your dashboard using matplotlib.